seojuncha/seojuncha.github.io/_i18n/en/_posts/2025-11-18-arm-stack-address-modes.md

     alt="POP memory layout with LDMIA in an FD stack" style="display: block; margin: auto;" />
     <figcaption style="margin-top: 0.5em; font-size: 0.9em; color: #666;">
+    Figure 7.
 In an FD stack, LDMIA (LDMFD) loads values from the lowest address upward and moves the SP back upward.
     </figcaption>
 </figure>